explosion-mental/demwm/README.md

 - shift-tools (shift windows,tags or both either with an active client or not)

 # What's Next?
-Currently I don't wish more 'features' but here are some ideas:
+Currently I don't wish more 'features' but I'm tweaking from time to time, here are some ideas:

 ## Some little TODOS:
 - tapresize **corners**
 - toggle border
 - depatch cfacts(?)
 - Make _systray_ background the same color as the bar
 - toggleable pertag.
 This features a workflow in which you can have the such 'dynamic' window management of dwm and also have a pertag workflow.
 Can this be implememnted just like the hidevacant patch? meaning, with a simple flag variable.
 Maybe intead of a lot of if / else we just re-arrange (re-start / re-setup) the pertag variables to default one and somehow maintain them the same while pertag is active.
 	* another idea. maybe just doing all the above but only for the layout..
 - <s>use fork/exec/dup2 instead of popen in `getcmd` funcs (to remove delay).</s>
 - <s>Make _tag previews_ more solid</s> and prevent from being shown in the preview of the preview...